 Misery

 Most of Stephen King’s books end up with silver screen or television adaptations and because his characters are so frequently writers, there are plenty of Stephen King movies about authors.
 We’ve limited ourselves to just one for this list and we think this is the best of the bunch.
 Misery is the ultimate horror story for any published writer.
 This psychological thriller stars James Caan as famous romance novelist Paul Sheldon.
 While driving in a blizzard, his car wrecks knocking him unconscious.
-In what seems like a lucky turn he is resuced by Annie Wilkes (played by Kathy Bates), a nurse who happens to be his biggest fan.
+In what seems like a lucky turn he is rescued by Annie Wilkes (played by Kathy Bates), a nurse who happens to be his biggest fan.
 A precarious situation turns even more scary when Wilkes buys a copy of Sheldon’s latest book and discovers her favorite character has been killed.

 The movie is as tense and frightening as the novel it’s based on.
 Kathy Bates is absolutely marvelous as the deranged, obsessed superfan–she was awarded an Academy Award and a Golde Glove for her performance.
 Misery is a must see for writers who are horror fans.
 Check out the trailer: